DutchMoney/transaction-server-cpp-v1/README.md

 ### General Design
 1. Replace tuples with items/user objects
 2. Replace all current ```strings``` with ```string_views```
-3. Add Factory class for creating transactions (possible empty transaction, think about merging in the future but less important)
+3. Transaction manager to add a wrapper to update multiple transactions
-4. User permissions, user can only update their own items
+4. Add Factory class for creating transactions (possible empty transaction, user id, transaction id, think about merging in the future but less important)
-5. Item UUIDs
+5. User permissions, user can only update their own items
-6. Transaction UUIDs
+6. Item UUIDs
-7. Transaction manager to handle many transactions concurrently
+7. Transaction UUIDs

 ### Websockets
 1. Deal with making/parsing small JSON objects & making message formats for actions